ilveron/MediaPlayerUID/README.md

 ---

 ### Can I see some of it without downloading it?
 Of course!
-Here's some pics:
+Here are some pics:
 #### Home (*Recent media*)

 ![immagine](https://user-images.githubusercontent.com/85177113/183476917-c2117258-49ef-4d54-92ab-63420a276205.png)